Media literacy: everyday digital skills

 There’s rarely a moment that we’re not online in some way.

-It might be scrolling on the phone while having lunch, streaming radio while hanging the washing, or checking the group chat while queuing at the supermarket checkout.
+It might be scrolling on the phone while having lunch, streaming the radio while hanging the washing, or checking the group chat while queuing at the supermarket checkout.
 It’s a basic, everyday part of life.

 Making sure your family is switched on when it comes to their online media literacy skills and habits is more important than ever.